Last Updated on 01/03/2022

 The Best Cafes, Bars and Gelaterias

 There’s literally a coffee bar on every corner in Avellino and I love it.
 Gelosia is my favorite.
 I’d walk by 7 or 8 other coffee bars just to have my morning coffee at Gelosia.
 They were always so friendly and they also make the best gelato in Avellino.

 Also check out Aloha and Gelateria Vincent for gelato.

 Dulcis in Furno is another bar that offers it all… great coffee, hearty pizza snacks with aperitivo, gelato and pastries.

-Go to Sughero or Garofalo for some of the best wines in the region.
-These wine bars don’t really get going until later in the evening.
+Go to Garofalo for some of the best wines in the region.
+This wine bars doesn’t really get going until later in the evening.

 Cose da Mat for gluten free pastries.